qdrant/landing_page/qdrant-landing/content/articles/binary-quantization.md

 |Gemini|768|No Open Data| 0.9563|3x|
 |Mistral Embed|768|No Open Data| 0.9445 |3x|

-NA indicates that the dataset was not released.

 If you determine that binary quantization is appropriate for your datasets and queries then we suggest the following:
 - Binary Quantization with always_ram=True
 - Vectors stored on disk